How to Navigate Others’ Pregnancies During Your Adoption Wait

 Your loved ones may mean well, but ask questions or make remarks that feel hurtful or insensitive.
 Many people don’t understand because they have never gone through an adoption wait.
 Even when someone you love gets pregnant or chosen by a birth mother, it’s common to feel a variety of negative emotions, such as jealousy, anger, and even resentment.

-Here are 7 tips for celebrating others’ pregnancies while you wait to adopt:
+Here are 10 tips for navigating others’ pregnancies while you wait to adopt:

 Says adoptive mother Rachel Douglas, in a blog for Life After Placement: “For me, jealousy is real.
 Besides the basics of wishing I could bring my child into the world the way a woman’s body is designed to; I worry and I am scared of not being enough.
 It’s a real fear that seems ridiculous at times but at others overpowers me.”